- ABOUT US

 You must complete the following UC requirements in English and math with grades of C or better:

-It is strongly recommended that students complete UC transfer requirements in the areas of English composition and mathematics by the end of fall term, one year prior to enrollment, in order to receive priority consideration.
+It is strongly recommended that students complete UC transfer requirements in the areas of English composition and mathematics by the end of fall term prior to enrollment, in order to receive priority consideration.

 You must also complete four transferable courses with grades of C or better from at least two of the following subject areas: